Data set structure

 To load a new data set, click on “Browse” (green highlight below) and use the pop-up window to select your data set, tag all the columns (blue highlight), and click on the button ACCEPT (purple highlight) as on the following figure:

 There are three types of observations that must be tagged in the OBSERVATION column in

 - continuous: The observation is continuous with respect to time.
 For example, a concentration is a continuous observation.

-- categorical: The observation values takes place in a finite categorical space.
-For example, the observation can be a categorical observation (an effect can be observed as low, medium, high) or a count observation over a defined time (the number of epileptic crisis in a defined time).
+- discrete: The observation values are on a discrete scale.
+For example, the observation can be a categorical observation (an effect can be observed as low, medium, or high) or a count observation over a defined time (the number of epileptic crisis in a defined time).

-- event: The observation is an event, for example the occurring of an epileptic crisis.
+- event: The observation is the time elapsed until an event occurs, for example cancer recurrence.